sefffal/PairPlots.jl/docs/src/guide.md

 ```

 ### Margin plots
-We can add additional vizualization layers to the diagonals of the plots using the same syntax.
+We can add additional visualization layers to the diagonals of the plots using the same syntax.
 ```@example 1
 pairplot(
     df => (